hernantz/blog/content/its-the-competition-stupid.md

 ## Conclusion

-There is no absolute standard of justice.
-Justice should be provided in ways that competes with other views or understandings of the same concept.
+There is no absolute standard of justice and progress.
+Justice should be provided and progress should be seeked in ways that compete with other views or understandings of the same concepts.

-In the long term, and even in an unfair system, competition is what drives progress.

-Centralized planning can be the public enemy number one.

 The availability of choices cannot guarantee, but increases the chances of prosperity in a free society by enabling ideas to be probed in competition with other alternatives.

+In the long term, and even in an unfair system, competition is what drives progress while centralized planning is the public enemy number one in this regard.

 It's the competition, [stupid][2].